France Races To Find Survivors In Cyclone-hit Mayotte - UrduPoint

 France Races To Find Survivors In Cyclone-hit Mayotte

-Mamoudzou, (APP - UrduPoint / Pakistan Point News - 19th Dec, 2024) French authorities Wednesday searched for survivors and raced to supply aid as they sought to work out the full scale of the devastation wrought by Cyclone Chido on the Indian Ocean archipelago of Mayotte.
+Mamoudzou, (APP - UrduPoint / Pakistan Point News - 19th Dec, 2024) France declared "exceptional natural disaster" measures for Mayotte on Wednesday as authorities grappled with the full scale of the devastation wrought by Cyclone Chido on the Indian Ocean archipelago, racing against time to search for survivors and supply aid.

+The "exceptional" measures, announced by French overseas minister Francois-Noel Buffet late Wednesday on social media platform X, will ensure "faster and more effective management of the crisis".

-French President Emmanuel Macron will be in Mayotte on Thursday, his office announced, as officials warned of a death toll reaching hundreds -- possibly even thousands -- from the most destructive cyclone in living memory.
+French President Emmanuel Macron will be in Mayotte on Thursday, his office said, as officials warned the death toll from the most destructive cyclone in living memory could reach hundreds -- possibly thousands.

 "The tragedy of Mayotte is probably the worst natural disaster in the past several centuries of French history," Prime Minister Francois Bayrou said.

-After the French overseas territory emerged from a first night under curfew, rescuers raced to find survivors in the ruins of shantytowns while also unblocking roads and clearing rubble.
+Rescuers raced Wednesday to find survivors in the ruins of shantytowns while also unblocking roads and clearing rubble.

-Bulldozers were clearing the heliport of the island's only hospital, while residents were busy repairing their metal-sheet huts.
+Bulldozers were clearing the heliport of the island's only hospital, as residents were busy repairing their metal-sheet huts.

 Cyclone Chido was the latest in a string of storms worldwide fuelled by climate change, according to meteorologists.